mrhili/kali-learning-scripts/README.md

 * Combine all scripts into a single LazyScript-style menu.
 * Improve monitor script with additional modes: `mini-monitor` (non-kill) and `pidi-monitor` (passive).
 * Add script to `chmod +x` all scripts and install all Python dependencies automatically.

+## Tips and tricks on kali linux

+* snapshot before full upgrade
+* do full upgrade
+* on every upgrade do : install linux header
+* sudo ./VBoxLinux